 12. If at all possible, live in your house for a while before you renovate.
 You’ll develop a better sense of where you want things to go and how you use each space.

 13. Enjoy it!
 Buying your first house is an adventure of discovery and an experience you’ll remember for the rest of your life .

 We make our best decisions when we feel secure in the knowledge that we have planned properly and have approached big decisions in a methodical, measured way.
-Do that, and you give yourself the best possible chance for success and happiness.David Larock is an independent full-time mortgage planner and industry insider.
+Do that, and you give yourself the best possible chance for success and happiness.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.